Twin Cities Metro at a Glance

 Is Minneapolis Police radio encrypted?

 Yes.
-The Minneapolis Police Department has 6 encrypted talkgroups using P25 DES-OFB encryption.
-Routine scanner monitoring of MPD is no longer possible with consumer equipment.
+Minneapolis Police Department has 6 encrypted talkgroups using P25 DES-OFB encryption.
+Routine scanner monitoring of MPD is not possible with consumer equipment.

 Can I listen to St. Paul Police on a scanner?

 Partially.
-While Ramsey County Sheriff has extensive encryption, some St. Paul Police operations may still be accessible.
+Ramsey County Sheriff has extensive encryption, but some St. Paul Police operations may still be accessible.
 Check RadioReference for current talkgroup status, as encryption levels vary by channel.

 What scanner do I need for Twin Cities area?